Rule 30602: Employee Grievance

 2. Rule and Regulation

 Sec.
 1 Policy.
-It is the policy of The University of Texas System or any of the institutions to encourage fair, efficient, and equitable solutions for problems arising out of the employment relationship and to meet the requirements of State and federal law.
+It is the policy of The University of Texas System to encourage fair, efficient, and equitable solutions for problems arising out of the employment relationship and to meet the requirements of State and federal law.

 Sec.
 2 Scope of Policy.
-This policy shall be applicable to complaints concerning wages, hours of work, working conditions, performance evaluations, merit raises, job assignments, reprimands, the interpretation or application of a rule, regulation or policy, unlawful discrimination on any basis, or allegations that the termination of a probationary or temporary employee or an hourly or per diem employee who works on an as needed basis was for an unlawfully discriminatory reason.
+This policy shall be applicable to complaints concerning wages, hours of work, working conditions, performance evaluations, merit raises, job assignments, reprimands, the interpretation or application of a rule, regulation or policy, or allegations that the termination of a probationary or temporary employee or an hourly or per diem employee who works on an as needed basis was for an unlawfully discriminatory reason.
 Such complaints shall not be processed through the Discipline and Dismissal Appeal Procedure.
 Such complaints will be considered on an informal basis in order to allow prompt correction or explanation of the subject of the complaint.
+Complaints alleging unlawful discrimination should be handled through the institution's specific applicable anti-discrimination policies.

 Sec.
 3 Who is Covered.
 The complaint of all employees (except employees subject to another approved grievance procedure), including probationary and temporary employees and those hourly or per diem employees who work on an as needed basis, will be considered pursuant to the procedure provided below.

-Sec.
-5 Presentation to Supervisor.
-The employee shall informally present the complaint to his or her supervisor for discussion, consideration, and resolution within five working days from the date of the action, which is subject of the complaint.
+5.1 Presentation to Supervisor.
+To initiate the grievance process, the employee shall present the complaint in the format required by institutional policy to his or her supervisor within five working days from the date of the action that is the subject of the complaint.
+This timeframe to initiate a grievance may be reasonably extended in the institution’s discretion due to employee unavailability or other unavoidable interruptions, in which case the employee will be notified of the delay and the anticipated decision date.
 If the supervisor is the subject of the complaint, the employee may address the complaint to the appropriate department head or administrative equivalent.

 3. Definitions: